xbst/Tiny-M-Doom/DXF/readme.md

-All panels except bottom are 2mm thick, bottom is 5mm thick.
+<br>All panels except bottom are 2mm thick, bottom is 5mm thick.
-All panels are x1 except sides and inner_sides.
+<br>All panels are x1 except sides and inner_sides.
 They are x2.
-Just a reminder that this is still WIP.
+<br>Just a reminder that this is still WIP.